Police arrest suspect who allegedly robbed, killed Texas man visiting Baton Rouge for work

-According to BRPD, Brian Allen Cook was found in an abandoned house at 2526 Dayton Street around 11:50.
-Dayton Street is in north Baton Rouge sandwiched between the refinery and Plank Road.
+According to BRPD, Brian Allen Cook was found in an abandoned house on Dayton Street Dec.
+5. Dayton Street is in north Baton Rouge, sandwiched between the refinery and Plank Road.

 Friends and family say Cook worked for Siemens Energy and traveled to Baton Rouge from his hometown of Kyle, Texas on Nov.
 24 for a work project.
 Cook was free to return home after the project was completed on Nov.
-29, but had not been seen or heard from since then.
+29, but his family said he never returned and stopped answering his phone.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.